 Paula H. Boyd is currently Director of Government and Regulatory Affairs for Microsoft Corporation, where she partners with colleagues to develop Microsoft’s communications policy positions and advocates those positions before the Federal Communications Commission, Congress and the Administration.
 On behalf of Microsoft, Paula champions a variety of voice, video and text communications issues such as those related to spectrum, accessibility, universal service, next generation 911 as well as issues surrounding Internet governance and ICANN.

-Prior to joining Microsoft, Paula was Senior Counsel to the Senate Commerce Committee’s Subcommittee on Communications where she worked from May 1997 to December 2002.
-There she advised Democratic members and their staff on communications issues and worked to advance their legislative and policy objectives.
-While there, she also drafted legislation, developed legislative strategy, organized hearings and briefings, managed consideration of bills on the Senate Floor, and advocated the Senate position in House and Senate Conferences.
-Specifically, she handled issues concerning broadband deployment, spectrum management, digital television transition, and competition in the local telecommunications marketplace.
+Prior to joining Microsoft in 2002, Paula was Senior Counsel to the Senate Subcommittee on Communications.
+She joined the Subcommittee in April of 1997 and while there, she drafted legislation, developed legislative strategy, organized hearings and briefings, managed consideration of bills on the Senate Floor, and advocated the Senate position in House and Senate Conferences.
+She handled issues such as broadband deployment, spectrum management, digital television transition, and competition in the local telecommunications marketplace.

 Director, Government and Regulatory Affairs